moleculerjs/moleculer/README-draft.md

 ## Actions
 The actions are the callable/published methods of service.
 They can be called with `broker.call`.
-The action can be a function (handler) or an object with some properties and with handler.
+The action could be a function (handler) or an object with some properties and with handler.
-The actions have to place to under `actions` key in the service schema.
+The actions should be placed under `actions` key in the service schema.

 ```js
 {